syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 The `TextMemberPath` and `DisplayMemberPath` properties of `AutoComplete` control specifies the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.

-[TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path whose value is used to perform searching based on input given by user.
-The default value is `string,Empty`.
+[TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path whose value is used to perform searching based on user input.
+The default value is `string.Empty`.

-[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in drop-down.
-The default value is `string,Empty`.
+[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in the drop-down.
+The default value is `string.Empty`.

 N> `TextMemberPath` and `DisplayMemberPath` will be effective for the collection item that holds two or more properties in it.